 What state has the highest minimum wage?

-California has the highest state minimum wage at $15.00 per hour, which is applicable if the business has 26 or more employees.
-However, Washington is the only state that has a minimum wage of $14.49 for businesses of all sizes.
-California, Connecticut, and Massachusetts will become the top three states with the highest minimum wage for all employees in 2023.
+Washington has the highest state minimum wage at $15.74 per hour, for all employees.
+However, Washington, D.C. has the highest rate across the country: $16.50!.
+Washington, California, Connecticut, and Massachusetts will become the top four states with the highest minimum wage for all employees in 2023.

 What states have automatic increases (indexing)?